samocooper/nuclitrack/docs/index.rst

 No installation is required for the Application, though we have encountered some issues with different operating systems and computers:

-Windows: It takes along time to load, please be patient, and if you have any suggestions as to how to make it launch faster I would love to here them!
+Windows: Due to multiprocessing and loading issues, we have opted not to compile Nuclitrack into a single file executable.
+Please unzip the file following download, enter it and then double click NucliTrack.exe from within the file, this will launch a console which will then load NucliTrack.

 Mac OSX: error 67062, this is to do with gatekeeper interfering with the terminal launch as the App is not trusted.
 To solve this error, launch terminal and enter the following command: